shanemcdo/transaction_tracker/README.md

 - Then use `source /venv/bin/activate` to activate it.
 - then use `pip3 install -r requirements.txt` to install the requirements.
 - This is only required once.
-- Modify the .env for a path that works
+- Modify the .env to customize paths and names.
 - use `./main.py` or `./run` in order to run the program.